State of The Economy - May 2019

 chose not to increase the federal funds rate

 from its target of between 2.25% and 2.50% at their last meeting despite a reported 3.2% jump in real gross domestic product (since revised to 3.1%).
 Most economists believe 3.1% overstated the health of the economy.
-Expect growth in the second quarter to be less than in the first quarter for several reasons.
+I expect growth in the second quarter to be less than in the first quarter for several reasons.
 There were abnormally favorable trends in inventories and exports that exaggerated the health of the economy in March.
 Inventories were the greatest since 2015.
 Large inventories can deter future growth if they are not combined with an increase in consumer spending because inventories increase when companies fail to sell as much as they expect.
 Yesterday the Federal Reserve Bank of Atlanta published its running forecast for GDP, GDPNow

 , at 1.3%.
 Last quarter exports increased because many countries increased their purchase of US goods and built up their inventories in anticipation of escalating tariffs.
 I expect exports to weaken in the second quarter.
 The global economy remains weaker than the US economy, which further reduces the demand for US goods.
 Furthermore, a stronger dollar makes US goods more expensive relative to goods manufactured in other countries.